byteduck/GLCraft/README.md

+# IMPORTANT
+I am not working on GLCraft anymore.
+If you would like to work on it, feel free to fork it!

 # GLCraft ![](https://raw.githubusercontent.com/Codepixl/GLCraft/master/src/main/resources/textures/icons/icon32.png)
 Just testing my skills to see if I can make a voxel game.
 I'm not planning to do anything with it.